aidanscannell/academic-kickstart/content/post/bayesian-machine-learning/index.md

 The mean corresponds to the point prediction achieved in the deterministic example i.e. what would be output by a neural network.
 We now also have the variance of the Gaussian distribution which provides us with a notion of uncertainty; lower variances correspond to being more certain.
 This extra value is extrememly useful, it can be used for decision making, intelligent data collection and much much more.
-In settings like helthcare we now know if we can trust our model or if we should ask a human expert.

-> I wanted to mention this example to justify why we may want probabilistic predictions from our models.
+> I mentioned this example to justify why we may want to model uncertainty in our ML models.
   This example is noise free Gaussian process regression and if you are interested in how we can do this in neural networks check out the field of Bayesian neural networks.
+  It is worth noting here that this is only one type of superviesed learning (regression) and in other settings we do not necessarily care about probabilistic predicitions (but we do care about modelling uncertainty).
+  For example, we can treat unsupervised learning (e.g. clustering, dimensionality reduction) and reinforcement learning (check out [PILCO](<http://mlg.eng.cam.ac.uk/pilco/>)) probabilisticly so that we can model our uncerainty.

-We've spoken about what uncertainties we would like to model and how probabilistic predicitons provide information regarding how certain we are.
-How then, do we construct models capable of handling these uncertainties and providing probabilistic predictions?
+We've spoken about what uncertainties we would like to model but how do we construct models capable of handling these uncertainties?

-Probability theory is a filed of mathematics designed to handle and harness uncertainty.
+Probability theory is a field of mathematics designed to handle and harness uncertainty.
 In probabilistic modelling the model describes data that can be observed from the system.
 If we use probability theory to express all forms of uncertainty in our model, then we can use Baye's rule to infer unknown quantities, adapt our models, make predictions and learn from data.
 Bayesian inference provides a principled framework for modelling uncertainty through the use of probability theory.